-5) If you like travel in Germany, give some of these posts I wrote a read.
+5) If you like to travel in Germany, give some of these posts I wrote a read.

 - 15 Exciting Day Trips From Berlin To Take In 2021 – Experience Germany with these day trips from Berlin.
 Expect quirky architecture, postcard scene Old Towns, and plenty of food and drink tips.

 - Cool Things To Do Around Hamburg Schanzenviertel – Read this guide stuffed full of cool things to do around Hamburg Schanzenviertel, including where to eat, shop, drink, stay, & more.

 - How To Spend A Wonderful 24 Hours In Warnemünde – Only 3 hours from Berlin, Warnemünde is the perfect escape for Berliners.
 Think seafood restaurants, a long sandy beach, therapeutic spas, & the Baltic Sea.